Jun 05, 2018

 She collected an $84,000 payout after topping a 230-player field.
 Konnikova tweeted the following about her big win:

 "Oh I’m certainly far from the first writer to play poker!
-But as far as I know, I am the first to go [email protected] knowing the number of cards in a deck to winning a major title within one year :)."
+But as far as I know, I am the first to go from@not knowing the number of cards in a deck to winning a major title within one year :)."

 In addition to the $84.6k payout, Konnikova also earned a seat in the 2019 PokerStars No-Limit Hold’em Championship.
 Encouraged by her success and excited about the free entry, she’s decided to put her book on hold in order to "stay in shape" for the upcoming event.